ptrbortolotti/SONATA/README.md

 SONATA is a part of a project to develop a environment for Multidiciplinary Rotor Blade Design for Structural Optimization and Aeroelastic Analysis in a Variable Speed Environment.
-SONATA contains the structural modelling part
+SONATA contains the structural modelling part.

 # SONATA: Multidiciplinary Rotor Blade Design for Structural Optimization and Aeroelastic Analysis.